secretstartups/handbook/ceo/chief-of-staff-team/supporting-jihu/index.html.md

 ## Overview

 As announced in the blog post [GitLab licensed its technology to new independent Chinese company](https://about.gitlab.com/blog/2021/03/18/gitlab-licensed-technology-to-new-independent-chinese-company/), GitLab Inc. has licensed its technology to JiHu.
-The purpose this page is to outline how teams at GitLab Inc. will be working with JiHu.
+The purpose this page is to outline how teams at GitLab Inc. will work with JiHu.

 ## PR and Brand